 Sensing an opportunity, Love decided to launch a business aimed directly at helping retirees and “people of a certain age” better manage – even embrace – the many advantages of their smart phones and other devices.
 Love launched TechWisdom LLC the summer before his senior year at Tower Hill School and even found large groups to market his services to.

 TSD caught up with Love to learn what it takes to launch and grow a business as a high schooler and how he manages the enterprise with the many demands of a college curriculum.

 Town Square Delaware: What propelled you as a high schooler to launch a business?
 How will you continue to operate your business while you are at Duke?

 Hugh Love: While sitting at the dinner table one night in 2015, I had an epiphany while helping my mom learn how to use the Messages app on her iPhone.
 I realized that many people may also be struggling to keep up with technology’s rapid evolution, especially in places where there are not technologically fluent teenagers to teach the basics.

 I always wanted to create my own change on the world and, as a high schooler with little resources available, I found launching a business to be a great option to achieve positive change.

-TechWisdom’s Chief of Marketing Officer Andrew Cercena continues our personal sessions in Delaware, while I focus on the administrative tasks that can be done from North Carolina.
-Our current emphasis is working with retirement homes to set up small weekly group sessions with TechWisdom.
+TechWisdom’s Chief of Marketing officer, Andrew Cercena, continues our personal sessions in Delaware, while I focus on the administrative tasks that can be done from North Carolina.
+My current project is working with retirement homes to set up small weekly group sessions with TechWisdom.
 We already offer these sessions at Country House and Cokesbury Village and plan to expand to other local homes throughout this year.